djeada/Databases-Notes/notes/06_distributed_databases/06_cap_theorem.md

 #### Understand Your Requirements

-- **Critical Data Integrity:** If data correctness is paramount, lean towards consistency.
+- Prioritize **critical data integrity** by focusing on consistency when data correctness and reliability are essential, such as in financial transactions.
-- **User Experience:** If availability and responsiveness are critical, lean towards availability.
+- Emphasize **user experience** by favoring availability when system responsiveness and uptime are more important, such as in social media platforms.

 #### Use Appropriate Technologies

-- **Distributed Databases:** Choose a database system that aligns with your CAP priorities.
+- Choose a **distributed database** that aligns with the specific consistency, availability, and partition tolerance requirements of your application.
-  - **CP-Oriented Databases:** HBase, Spanner.
+- **CP-oriented databases** prioritize consistency and partition tolerance; examples include HBase and Spanner.
-  - **AP-Oriented Databases:** Cassandra, DynamoDB.
+- **AP-oriented databases** focus on availability and partition tolerance; examples include Cassandra and DynamoDB.

 #### Implement Monitoring and Resilience

-- **Monitoring Tools:** Keep an eye on network health to anticipate partitions.
+- Use **monitoring tools** to track network health and detect potential partitions or failures proactively.
-- **Resilience Patterns:** Implement retry mechanisms, circuit breakers, and failover strategies.
+- Implement **resilience patterns** such as retry mechanisms, circuit breakers, and failover strategies to maintain system stability during disruptions.

 ### Real-World Case Study: Amazon's DynamoDB